Stewart, McBride exit US Soccer, leaving Berhalter in limbo

 “The position has been put on hold for the foreseeable future,” McBride said, ”which leads me to this statement.”

-Stewart informed the USSF board of McBride’s departure last week, which became public.
+Stewart informed the USSF board of McBride’s departure last week.
 Cone said McBride will leave on Jan.
 31 and it is unclear whether he will be replaced.

 Stewart, who born in the Netherlands and grew up there, will depart on Feb.
 15 to become PSV’s director of football.
 The USSF is releasing him from his contract, which ran through 2026, and Cone hopes to hire a replacement before the Women’s World Cup opens on July 20.